-Shreyas Saligram, MDGastroenterology Internal Medicine
+Shreyas Saligram, MDGastroenterology

 The small intestine's primary job is the absorption of nutrients, and the large intestine's primary job is the excretion of waste products.

-Conditions We Treat
+More Conditions We Treat

 These abnormal tissue types can lead to digestive issues, pain, and nutrition problems without proper care.
 Using the latest in ultrasound and camera-based equipment, our team has the ability to both diagnose and treat these conditions in a minimally invasive setting.

 The ampulla is a structure located in the duodenum at the outlet of the pancreas and bile duct.
 Abnormalities at the ampulla can cause blockages and flow restrictions which may lead to problems with the liver, gallbladder, and pancreas.

 This condition can involve a malfunction of the “valves” called sphincters that collect waste products until they are ready for disposal.
 Our professionals can find the cause of this uncomfortable problem by evaluating the muscles and tissues of the sphincters.

 Our team can reduce the effects on your digestive system by applying thermal therapy which aids the tissue in the healing process.